BioTAP Scholars Program

 The objectives of the BioTAP Scholars program from 2015-2021 were to:

-Help network members advance their research on biology GTA TPD
+Help network members advance their research on biology TA TPD

-Create new collaborations and connections within the BioTAP community centered on GTA TPD
+Create new collaborations and connections within the BioTAP community centered on TA TPD

 Although NSF funding for BioTAP has ended, you may still access all of the BioTAP scholars program materials.

-Follow the link below to access the program where you will learn more about TPD research and learn how to advance your own research on GTA TPD: scholars program
+Follow the link below to access the program where you will learn more about TPD research and learn how to advance your own research on TA TPD: scholars program

 Over 6 years, BioTAP developed curricular materials and led 66 Scholars through 4 Cohorts of the BioTAP Scholars program.
 These materials are archived here.